AICPA logo

 5 most interesting fields

-Accounting is a diverse field with various specializations and interesting career paths.
+Accounting is a diverse profession with various specializations and interesting career paths.
 Each field offers unique challenges and opportunities for accountants, allowing them to specialize in areas that align with their interests and career goals.
-Watch below as we share the five most interesting fields in accounting.
+Watch to hear about five of the most interesting fields in accounting.

-One way to establish an ongoing dialogue between academe and practice is for academic accounting departments or schools to create an accounting advisory council (AAC).
-The AICPA & CIMA Accounting Advisory Council Toolkit, updated in 2024, provides guidelines and best practices to use in building your council of advisors.
+One way to establish an ongoing dialogue between academia and practice is for academic accounting departments or schools to create an accounting advisory council (AAC).
+The AICPA & CIMA Accounting Advisory Council Toolkit, updated in 2024, provides guidelines and best practices to use in building your council of advisers.

 Accounting Advisory Council Toolkit

-The resources, training opportunities and networking events hosted by career centers help students find work in their field after graduation.
+The resources, training opportunities, and networking events hosted by career centers help students find work in their field after graduation.
 Accounting firms and organizations often work directly with career center staff to advertise open positions and arrange internship opportunities.
-This toolkit provides best practices that campus career service centers and accounting firms and organizations can use together to ensure that students are well-equipped professionally.
+This toolkit outlines best practices that campus career service centers and accounting firms and organizations can use together to ensure that students are well-equipped professionally.

 University Career Services and Accounting Partnerships

 AICPA created a toolkit for state CPA societies and others to work with schools to change their Classification of Instruction Programs (CIP) code to obtain STEM recognition.
-These resources are being made available to schools, too, and we encourage colleges and universities to connect with their state CPA society to share resources and ideas.
+These resources are being made available to schools as well, and we encourage colleges and universities to connect with their state CPA society to share resources and ideas.

-Your firm has the power to inspire Uniform CPA Examination success!
-Work environment can be a significant influencer for CPA candidates in their pursuit.
-A firm culture of motivation, support and recognition can be just what staff needs to prepare for and conquer the Exam.
+Your firm has the power to inspire Uniform CPA Examination success.
+The work environment can be a significant factor for CPA candidates as they pursue the credential.
+A firm culture of motivation, support, and recognition can be just what employees need to prepare for and conquer the Exam.

-Find tools that both your firm and your candidates can use to encourage Exam success.
+Find tools that both firms and candidates can use to encourage Exam success.

-For CPA firms who want to improve their culture to attract young CPAs
+Resource for CPA firms who want to improve their culture to attract young CPAs:

-For CPA firms to support CPA Exam Candidates
+Resources for CPA firms looking to support CPA Exam candidates:

 8 Strategies for CPA Exam Success